Crisp and Co. Banner Image

 Before your hearing, Cafcass will usually carry out safeguarding checks and give you a call to discuss any concerns you may have over your child’s safety and welfare.
 Cafcass will work with you and your former partner during the hearing and, if possible, help you find a resolution to the matter.

-How does the court make a decision about child arrangements?
+How does the Court make a decision about child arrangements?

 There are a number of factors that the courts take into account when deciding what is in the best interests of the child: